Women's Pioneer Housing: Housing provision

 Women's Pioneer Housing is still active as a social housing provider for women, with offices at Wood Lane, White City, west London.
 The Chief Executive since 2022 is Tracey Downie, former Executive Director of Housing Management at Homes for Haringey.

 It is registered as a Co-operative & Community Benefit Society with the Financial Conduct Authority and as a Registered Social Landlord with the Homes and Communities Agency.

 It continues to house single women, mostly now nominated by local authorities.

-Plans for a new housing development at the organisation's base in Wood Lane were announced in 2019.
-After public consultation the revised plans were granted planning permission in November 2022.
+Plans for a new tower block at the organisation's base in Wood Lane were announced in 2019.
+After refused permission, the revised plans were eventually granted planning permission in November 2022.

-As of 2019, it was exploring a possible merger with Housing for Women.
+In May 2019, it explored a possible merger with Housing for Women but this was called off later that same year.

-The organisation celebrated its centenary in 2020, with an exhibition Pioneering Courage: Housing and the Working Woman 1919 – 1939 based on three years of research into their history.
+The organisation's employees celebrated its centenary in 2020, with an exhibition Pioneering Courage: Housing and the Working Woman 1919 – 1939 based on three years of research into their history.